intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/repositories/drm-tip.rst

 Hotfixes in topic/core-for-CI
 =============================

-While the topic/core-for-CI branch lives in :ref:`drm-intel-repository`, it's primarily relevant for drm-tip.
+While the topic/core-for-CI branch lives in :ref:`drm-intel`, it's primarily relevant for drm-tip.
 It's merged to drm-tip in `nightly.conf`_ after the feature and fixes branches, and mostly contains hotfixes to unblock the `Intel CI`_ pending proper fixes.
 A typical example is a patch or a cherry-pick